 Of course, pay rates are not the only financial changes the company could make that will impact employees.
 Another big one is related to healthcare and other insurance benefits.
 Companies are legally required to inform employees of any changes to insurance benefits that could reduce the benefits they are currently receiving within 60 days via official mailing.

-Benefits are a powerful tool to attract prospective employees, and strong benefits packages are known to be strong recruiting tools.
+Benefits are a powerful tool to attract prospective employees and strong benefits packages are known to be strong recruiting tools.
 Because of this, any major changes to a benefits plan or insurance package should be well thought out.
-Though not legally required, it is considered a good form to give employees knowledge of these changes before they are made.
+Though not legally required, it is considered a good form to inform employees of these changes before they are made.

 There are plenty of other ways to be a Good Samaritan when discussing healthcare benefits with your employees.
 Of course, you cannot direct which insurance company they must pick, but you can provide them with literature and knowledge of their other options.
 For instance, some employees may qualify for Medicaid and use it instead of insurance to get better coverage for certain conditions.